-Edisto Fine Art, 805 Oyster Park Drive, behind Enterprise Bank, in the building with Indigo, Edisto Island.
-Ongoing - We offer original fine art, oil paintings of local and southern scenes, although one artist also loves painting icebergs from high latitudes.
+Edisto Fine Art, 805 Oyster Park Drive, behind Enterprise Bank and in the building with Edisto Art Gallery, Edisto Island.
+Feb.
+1 - 29 - "Focus on Flowers."
+Our artists have been painting flowers in all their glory resulting in images from highly representational to distant fields.
+As it happens February is the month of flower giving and our artists have created unique works meant to give pleasure for generations.
+Ongoing - we offer original fine art, oil paintings of local and southern scenes, although one artist loves painting icebergs from high latitudes.
 Our painters are adept at finding the striking colors and shapes of Edisto Island and the surrounding area.
-Edisto Fine Art largely exhibits representational work but that is not to say there are not abstract and surreal works to be found, too.
-Edisto Fine Art represents, Nancy Zydler, Louise Britton, Susan Gaillard, Susalee Lamb and more fine artists.
-Edisto Fine Art sponsors a First Friday celebration each month.
-Hours: Wed.-Sat..
-10am-5pm and by appt.
-Contact: call Nancy Zydler at 912/704-6715 or e-mail to (edistofineart@ gmail.com).
+Edisto Fine Art largely exhibits representational work but that is not to say there are not abstracted landscapes and surreal works to be found, too.
+Edisto Fine Art represents Nancy Zydler, Susalee Lamb, Pam Watts, Rosie Phillips, Deborah Rosato, Gail Greer, Diane Leake and more fine artists.
+Edisto Fine Art sponsors a First Friday celebration every month.
+Hours: Tue.-Sat, 10am to 5pm and by appt.
+Contact: call Nancy Zydler at 912/704-6715 or e-mail to (edistofineart@gmail.com).

 With These Hands Gallery, 547 Highway 174, Edisto Island.
 Ongoing - The gallery offers a collection of unique handmade, one-of-a-kind, American craft.
-Representing over 150 artists, you will find: kaleidoscopes, wind chimes, jewelry, hand blown glass, stained glass, pottery, oil lamps, wooden toys, wooden sculptures & decoys, metal sculpture, fiber to wear, photography, original paintings, giclee's, prints, and more!
-Winter Hours: Mon.-Sat., 10am-5pm.
+Representing over 150 artists, you will find: kaleidoscopes, wind chimes, jewelry, hand blown glass, stained glass, pottery, oil lamps, wooden tovs, wooden sculptures & decoys, metal sculpture, fiber to wear, photography, original paintings, giclee's, prints, and more!
+Winter Hours: Thur.-Sat., 10am-4pm.
 Contact: 843/869-3509 or at (www.WithThese-HandsGallery.com).